KTH/devops-course/contributions/demo/moanym-addibin/README.md

 Moa Nyman moanym@kth.se<br>
 Addibin Haider adibbin@kth.se

-We will use Terraform to setup the necessary infrastructure at AWS to host a webapp, backend and frontend.
+We will use Terraform to setup the necessary infrastructure at AWS to host a backend for a potential webapp.